Best Places to Live in North Carolina

 More than a dozen buildings are listed on the National Register of Historic Places in Greenville, a vibrant city with academic choices like East Carolina University and Pitt Community College.
 Greenville has several major U.S. and state highways that provide easy access to interstate systems, and the city has a robust entertainment and nightlife scene.

-Located only a short distance from Greensboro and the fourth-largest city in the state, Winston-Salem has strong ties to both the tobacco industry and furniture making, and its history dates back to the 1750s.
-It’s a destination for wine lovers, and there are over 35 wineries in Winston-Salem and surrounding areas.
-It’s also a great place for recreation, with 75 parks and 12 golf courses.
+Located only a short distance from Greensboro and the fourth-largest city in the state, Winston-Salem has strong ties to both the tobacco industry and furniture making, and its history dates back to the 1950s.
+It’s a destination for wine lovers, and there are more than 35 wineries in Winston-Salem and its surrounding areas.
+The city is also a great place for recreation, with 75 parks and 12 golf courses.

-Known as the Harbor of Hospitality, Elizabeth City is a waterfront community on the eastern seaboard, just 45 minutes from Norfolk, Virginia.
+Known as the Harbor of Hospitality, Elizabeth City is a waterfront community on the eastern seabord and is conveniently located just 45 minutes outside of Norfolk, VA.
 The United States Coast Guard calls the harbor home and the North Carolina Potato Festival is held here annually.
 Architecture buffs also love the city and can enjoy six National Register Historic Districts.

-Nicknamed the “Home Furnishings Capital of the World,” High Point enjoys a long history of quality furniture making and still has more than 40 retail furniture outlets today.
-The economy has diversified into sectors like banking, distribution, pharmaceuticals and technology, and the city is home to three universities.
+Nicknamed the ‘Home Furnishings Capital of the World,’ High Point enjoys a long history of quality furniture making and is still home to more than 40 retail furniture outlets today.
+The economy has diversified into sectors like banking, distribution, pharmaceuticals and technology.
+This beautiful city is highly educated and is home to three universities.
 If you’re looking to get out and about, explore the High Point City Lake Park and the greenways throughout town.